Atan0707/varsity-hackathon/README.md

 # GlassFund

-GlassFund is a transparent charity funding platform built on the Scroll network that allows donors to track their donations through NFTs with NFC tags.
+GlassFund is a transparent charity funding platform built on the Scroll network that allows donors to track their donations through NFTs with NFC tags and QR codes.

 ## Live Demo